 PHOTO PROMPT © Alicia Jamtaas

-Rochelle Wisoff-Fields is the host with the most of Friday Fictioneers.
+Rochelle Wisoff-Fields is the creative host of Friday Fictioneers.